Atharva02Ilmulwar/Product-Catalog/README.md

 This project consists of a simple HTML file representing a product catalog.
 It categorizes products into three main sections: Electronics, Clothing, and Home Appliances.
 Each section contains product details such as description, price, image, and specifications.

 File Contents:
-index.html: HTML file containing the structure and content of the product catalog.
+Product Catalog: HTML file containing the structure and content of the product catalog.

 Sections:
 1. **Electronics:** Includes details of electronic products like laptops.